pyca/cryptography/docs/installation.rst

 * ``OpenSSL 1.1.0``

 .. warning::
-    OpenSSL 1.0.0 is no longer supported by the OpenSSL project.
-Cryptography will drop support for it in the next release.
+    Cryptography 1.7 has dropped support for OpenSSL 1.0.0, see the :doc:`FAQ </faq>` for more details

 Building cryptography on Windows
 --------------------------------